Yemen's Houthis add to Biden's foreign policy frustrations

 Some analysts argue the strikes are meant as an implicit threat that Israel could be within range of the Iranian-supported Houthis as well.

-Defense Secretary Lloyd Austin spoke Tuesday to Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader, on stepped-up U.S. military measures in the emirates' defense, including sending the USS Cole guided missile destroyer to Abu Dhabi and deploying advanced fighter jets.

-A family-led movement from northern Yemen's mountains, Houthis emerged as one of the strongest of numerous rival groups vying for position in Yemen early in the last decade, a time of great political upheaval.
+A family-led movement from northern Yemen's mountains, Houthis emerged as one of the strongest of numerous groups vying for position in Yemen early in the last decade, a time of political upheaval.

-Houthis moved south, capturing the capital by 2014 and much of the rest of the north.
-A Yemen government backed by the U.N. and Saudi Arabia fled into exile in Saudi Arabia.
-The Saudi-backed coalition, aided by the U.S. until the Biden administration announced last year it was ending offensive support, sought to restore the rival government.
+Houthis moved south, capturing the capital and much of the rest of the north.
+A Yemen government backed by the United Nations and Saudi Arabia fled into exile in Saudi Arabia.
+The Saudi-backed coalition, aided by the U.S. until the Biden administration announced last year it was ending offensive support, fought to restore the exiled government.
 Iran has supported the Houthis increasingly as the war goes on, including with what the UAE says were the missiles fired into its territory.

 The problem now: After diplomacy has made little headway, and the Saudi-led coalition has failed to win militarily, no one seems to have any great ideas about how to stop the violence.